-As parents of an infant, visiting the dentist may seem a trip best left until there is a mouthful of teeth to contend with.
-However, the Canadian Dental Association recommends visiting your dentist for an assessment at the signs of a first tooth, or by 12 months of age.
+You might not think that taking your infant to the dentist is important and can be left until they have a mouth full of teeth, but the Canadian Dental Association recommends visiting your dentist for an assessment of the signs of a first tooth, or by 12 months of age.

 The initial visit can help your child learn to become comfortable with their dentist and establish a trusting relationship.
 A quick check of their teeth and gums will be done.
 Subsequent visits should be every six months for child dental care, the same as for adults.